FailAcademy/learning/wdp-vancouver/_slides/week-07/02-post-loops-wpdb.md

 # Custom DB Tables?

-- Generally discouraged in WP...the existing schema is very flexible
+- Generally discouraged in WP...the existing schema is very flexible so work with it wherever possible
-- There are valid use cases for custom tables (e.g. Posts 2 Posts, Gravity Forms plugins)
+- There are valid use cases for custom tables (e.g. the Posts 2 Posts and Gravity Forms plugins)
 - There are tools within WP to make creating custom tables easier, but we're not going to tackle that in this course

 ---

 # What We've Learned

-- How to loop all things in WP
+- How to loop all the things in WP
-- The dos and do-not-dos of WP Query
+- The dos and do-not-dos of secondary loops with WP Query
 - How to not fear the WP database

 ---